johnwcowan/r7rs-work/FuturesCowan.md

 It is then possible to use `future-wait` on any of these futures to extract their results.

-### Future-specific variables
+### Key/value pairs

-`(future-ref `*symbol*`)`
+`(future-ref `*future key*`)`

-Returns the value of the future-specific variable named *symbol*.
+Returns the value of the key-value pair whose key is *key*.
-It is an error to attempt to get the value of a future-specific variable that has not been set by `future-set!`.
-The main program does not have future-specific variables.
+It is an error to attempt to get the value of a key-value pair that has not been created  by `future-set!`.
+The main program does not have key/value pairs.

-`(future-set! `*symbol value*`)`
+`(future-set! `*future key value*`)`

+Sets the value of the key/value pair whose key is *key* to *value*;
+if it does not exist, it is created.
-Sets the value of the future-specific variable named *symbol* to *value* and returns an unspecified value.
-The main program does not have future-specific variables.
+Returns an unspecified value.
+The main program does not have.

 ### Abandonment